A-Nuru/Library-Management-System/README.md

 - The stored information include user details, book details, available books, book issue and return dates, and fine (In case a user fail to return the book within the given time period).
 This is a user friendly application that aids book circulation and transaction monitoringin a library.
+- Use an Agile method of software development

 Home page
 ![image](https://user-images.githubusercontent.com/45924101/135244032-17172e1a-cf2a-4f07-aa2a-f0badc38965b.png)